 China urges EU to stop abusing foreign subsidies probe tools

-BEIJING, May 16 (Xinhua) -- China hopes the European Commission will promptly correct its wrong practices, stop its unreasonable suppression of Chinese enterprises, and cease abusing investigation tools under the Foreign Subsidies Regulation, a Ministry of Commerce spokesperson said on Saturday.
+BEIJING, May 16 (Xinhua) -- China hopes the European Commission (EC) will promptly correct its wrong practices, stop its unreasonable suppression of Chinese enterprises, and cease abusing investigation tools under the Foreign Subsidies Regulation (FSR), a Ministry of Commerce (MOC) spokesperson said on Saturday.

+The spokesperson also urged the EC to provide a fair, just and predictable business environment for Chinese enterprises investing and operating in Europe.

+The remarks came in response to a question concerning a statement issued by China's Ministry of Justice on May 15, which said that the European Union's (EU) relevant cross-border probe into Chinese company Nuctech under the FSR constituted unlawful extraterritorial jurisdiction.

 Photos